-The area around two buildings that were destroyed by a Monday afternoon fire on Brighton has been reopened to traffic.
+The area around two building that were destroyed by a Monday afternoon fire on Brighton has been reopened to traffic.

 The fire was brought under control around 5 p.m. on Monday after firefighters from Long Branch and several surrounding towns battled it for over 6 hours.